 Vasarhelyi and her husband, climber and filmmaker Jimmy Chin, codirected 2015’s narratively rich and visually jaw-dropping Meru, which chronicles the first ascent of the Shark’s Fin, a treacherous spire atop 20,702-foot Mount Meru in the Indian Himalayas.
 But the f-bombs to be replaced today occur in a not-quite-final cut of her latest collaboration with Chin, Free Solo.
-The film, in theaters in late September, is about climber Alex Honnold’s pioneering 2017 ropes-free ascent of Yosemite’s El Capitan, a feat he accomplished in three hours and 56 minutes.
+The film, which, in January, made the 2019 Oscar short-list for Best Documentary Feature, is about climber Alex Honnold’s pioneering 2017 ropes-free ascent of Yosemite’s El Capitan, a feat he accomplished in three hours and 56 minutes.

 In the cut I saw in June, Honnold clocks four fucks in the first eight minutes.
 But Free Solo was funded by National Geographic—not especially fuck friendly.
 So before Vasarhelyi can fly out of New York City (where she primarily works and lives, along with the couple’s young son and daughter) to join Chin in Jackson Hole, Wyoming (where he primarily works and lives), she needs to scrub the cursing.
 “These guys,” she says, meaning climbers, “all swear.”